cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 # Installing programs and databases

-Cloudpilot cannot hotsync, but program (.prc) and database (.pdb) files can be installed directly into the emulated device.
+Program (.prc) and database (.pdb) files can be installed directly into the emulated device. `.zip` archives containing such files can be installed as well.

 # Network support